 Finding Time to Teach

-The flipped classroom is an alternative educational approach in which the typical lecture and homework elements are “flipped”.
-The students receive prerecorded lectures to view outside of the classroom, and in-class time is devoted to alternate activities such as structured exercises, projects, discussions or team-based challenges as well as an in-class assessment component to identify lecture material that was not well understood.
-Thus what used to be a 50 minute lecture presented real-time is now a:
+The flipped classroom is an alternative educational approach in which the typical lecture and homework elements are “flipped.”
+Students receive pre-recorded lectures to view outside of the classroom.
+In-class time is devoted to alternate activities such as structured exercises, projects, discussions or team-based challenges as well as an in-class assessment component to identify lecture material that was not well understood.
+What used to be a 50 minute lecture presented real-time is now a:

-- Oral presentations: Each team describes their reasoning process and diagnosis (5 min each).
+- Oral presentations: Each team describes their reasoning process and diagnosis (5 minutes each).

-- Preparation time for the instructor – Zero
+- Preparation time for the instructor: ZERO

 Below are some examples of the type of team analytical data the instructor could be used for discussions:

 - Differential Diagnosis List: Note all teams (n=4) did get the final diagnosis on their differential list (endocarditis), but there were significant diagnoses missing (ones in green should have been on the list) and additional ones on the list that were not correct (pink)

 - Tests Ordered: Note in this case all teams (n=4) ordered 5 or the 7 required tests (green) but also ordered many that were not appropriate for the diagnoses on the list (pink).